 US courts make no distinction between direct and circumstantial evidence.
 Judges give the following instruction to juries in criminal cases on direct and circumstantial evidence:

 “Some of you have heard the phrases “circumstantial evidence” and “direct evidence.”
 Direct evidence is the testimony of someone who claims to have personal knowledge of the commission of the crime which has been charged, such as an eyewitness.
 Circumstantial evidence is the proof of a series of facts which tend to show whether the defendant is guilty or not guilty.
-The law makes no distinction between the weight to be given to direct or circumstantial evidence.
+The law makes no distinction between the weight to be given to direct and circumstantial evidence.
 You should decide how much weight to give to any evidence.
 All the evidence in the case, including the circumstantial evidence, should be considered by you in reaching your verdict.”

 A simple example of the difference between direct and circumstantial evidence would be: